orange-creampuff/FinalProject18/README.md

 - Flow Chart: https://drive.google.com/file/d/11--DLpb82O_8wa2BSVGiQObgoGIaef2Q/view?usp=sharing

 # Citations
 - The only thing I used is a stock photo to create the background for my slides.
-Link below:
+Citation and link below:
+    * Tookapic.
+Forest Incredible Moody Rainy.
+23 Jan.
+2015.
     * https://www.pexels.com/photo/forest-incredible-mood-rainy-8782/
 - Everything else is my own work.
 Any similarities to any other work, copyrighted or otherwise, is coincidental.